cloudfoundry/docs-dev-guide/installcf/install-go-cli.html.md

 title: Installing the cf Command Line Interface
 ---

-To install cf, download it from https://github.com/cloudfoundry/cli/releases and follow the instructions for your operating system.
+To install the cf CLI, download it from https://github.com/cloudfoundry/cli/releases and follow the instructions for your operating system.

 ## <a id="uninstall-gem"></a>Uninstall cf v5 ##

-If you previously used the cf v5 Ruby gem, you must uninstall this gem before installing cf v6.
+If you previously used the cf CLI v5 Ruby gem, you must uninstall this gem before installing cf CLI v6.

 To uninstall, run `gem uninstall cf`.

 <p class="note"><strong>Note</strong>: To ensure that your Ruby environment manager registers the change, close and reopen your terminal.</p>

-## <a id="windows"></a>Install cf on Windows ##
+## <a id="windows"></a>Windows Installation##

 To install cf on Windows: